andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 const myPromise = new Promise(foo) // Creates a promise.
 ```

 The constructor expects one argument in the form of a function to initialize a promise.
-The specifications gave this function the name "executor".
+The specification gave this function the name "executor".

 In example 1, we have passed an executor that does nothing (the function's body is empty), still, the constructor successfully creates a promise.